CarBBAS/uqam-guide/README.md

 # Beginner's guide to UQÀM and Canada

-Welcome!  :tada:  Bienvenue!  :sparkles:  ようこそ!
-Chào mừng!  :confetti_ball:  환영!
+Welcome!  :tada:  Bienvenue!
+Bienvenido!  :sparkles:  Bem-vinda!  ようこそ!  :confetti_ball:  Chào mừng!  환영!

 This repository contains the guide for international students who are starting their program in our lab *Prairie & del Giorgio UQÀM*.
 The GitHub repository is for contributors to update and manage the guide.